• Skip to primary navigation

 Two hands holding a dark purple raw eggplant

 This might come as a surprise, but you can substitute eggplant for oyster mushrooms!
 Both have a surprisingly spongy texture that soaks up juicy marinades easily.
 Plus, eggplant is relatively neutral in taste as well, making it perfect for adding your favorite seasonings to make it taste as close to oyster mushrooms as possible.
-To know more, check out our eggplant guide.

 You can use eggplant instead of mushrooms to make meatballs, or to add it to stir-fries, to top your pasta or risotto with it.